NFoithong/Natthaphon-portfolio/README.md

 - Following wireframe to code on VS code
 - Priniciple User Interface for font, color, hirachy and more!
 - Test all links should working and meet Accessibility
+- Create animation such as link, mouse-over and screen media query

 ## License